johnmyleswhite/BanditsBook/README.md

 In R, there is a body of code for visualizing the results of simulations and analyzing those results.
 The R code would benefit from some refactoring to make it DRYer.

+If you're interested in seeing how some of these algorithms would be implemented in Javascript, you should try out Mark Reid's code: http://mark.reid.name/code/bandits/

 # Getting Started

 To try out this code, you can go into the Python or Julia directories and then run the demo script.